 - Family history of nodules

-- Having a nodule that is stuck to nearby structures
+- A nodule that is hard or is stuck to a nearby structure

 - Male gender

 - Age younger than 20 and older than 70

 - Radiation exposure

 Sometimes you can feel the nodule yourself, or your doctor may discover it during an exam.
 However, your doctor will usually need to order one or more of the following tests:

 - Thyroid hormone level test.
 This blood test checks the levels of hormones secreted by the thyroid gland.
 The hormone levels are usually normal even if there are nodules.
 However, there are times when abnormal hormone levels are also benign.
 Therefore, your doctor will probably order other tests.

 - Thyroid ultrasound.
 This test uses sound waves to determine if a nodule is solid or a fluid-filled cyst.
 (The risk of cancer is higher in solid nodules.)
 This test also checks on the growth of nodules and helps find nodules that are difficult to feel.
 In addition, thyroid ultrasound is sometimes used to help guide placement of the needle during a fine needle biopsy.

 - Fine-needle biopsy of the thyroid gland.
 With this test, the doctor uses a very thin needle to take a sample of cells from one or more thyroid nodules.
 The samples are then sent to a laboratory, and most turn out to be noncancerous.
 However, if the test results are “suspicious,” your doctor may repeat this test.
 The doctor may also suggest you have surgery to remove the nodules in order to make an accurate diagnosis.

 - Thyroid scan.
 In this test, a small amount of radioactive iodine is given orally.
 The doctor will check to see how much of the radioactive iodine is absorbed by the nodules and how much is absorbed by normal thyroid tissue.
 This will help diagnose if the nodules are malignant (cancer).